 Maintenance and Repairs

-You should be able to deduct most of the money you spend keeping your rental property in good order.
-Typical allowable expenses for Landlords are:
+Landlords are able to deduct most of the money they spend keeping a rental property in good order.
+Typical allowable expenses are:

 • Dining furniture